menu

 Demographics

-The population of Gilbertown has a very low overall level of education: only 7.17% of people over 25 hold a 4-year college degree or higher.
+The citizens of Gilbertown have a very low rate of college education: just 7.17% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Gilbertown in 2018 was $40,698, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,792 for a family of four.
 However, Gilbertown contains both very wealthy and poor people as well.